-Thailand is a wonderful place, full of new adventures, different cultures and a surprise around every corner.
+Thailand is a wonderful place, full of new adventures, exotic cultures and a surprise around every corner.
 You better believe it.
-Thailand is unique in the region with very little overt western influence throughout its history and a proud culture that puts the needs of its people first, ahead of appeasing westerners.
+Thailand is unique in the region with very little obvious western influence throughout its history and a proud culture that puts the needs of its people first, ahead of appeasing westerners.
 Most of this is a mystery to be discovered but sometimes you’ll just mess it all up by not knowing the basics.
 Here’s Thai culture DOs and DON’Ts Lesson One.

 1. Don’t point with your feet

 - 1 1.
 Don’t point with your feet

 - 2 2.
 Don’t touch people on the head

 - 3 3.
 Don’t flash the flesh

 - 4 4.
 Don’t discuss the Thai Monarchy

 - 5 5.
 Things NOT to do around monks and temples